 How can we track our progress?

-What metrics will we use and what do we hope to accomplish in five years?
+What metrics will we use and what

+do we hope to accomplish in five

+years? (in some cases, partners will

+need to fill in data as the CEDS is

+implemented)

 What other regional and community plans and resources are relevant to this focus area?